Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/04-packet-switching/window_based_mix_data_type.md

 Take a look at the input file `data/input.txt` to see how input data is organized.

-Run the following make command to run the AI Engine compiler and simulator:
+Run the following make command to run the AI Engine compiler and simulator.

     make aiesim

 The output data is in `aiesimulator_output/data/output.txt`.
-Similarly, the output data can be converted from integer to `float` or `cint16` to be human readable.
+Similarly, the output data can be converted from integer to `float` or `cint16` to be human-readable.

 ### PS Application and HW Emulation Flows
 The difference in the PS application from [Window Based AI Engine Kernels](./window_based_aie_kernel.md) is that the input buffers and output buffers for different data types should be modified accordingly.
 Take a look at the code in `sw/host.cpp`.
-Note how `float` and complex type (for `cint16`) is used in the code:
+Note how `float` and complex type (for `cint16`) is used in the code.

     // output memory
     xrtBufferHandle out_bo3 = xrtBOAlloc(dhdl, mem_size, 0, /*BANK=*/0);